nitreo/uframe-wiki-penflip/getting-started-for-uframe-mvvm-16/tutorial-1.md

 ![](/images/getting-started-for-uframe-mvvm-16/img_0012.png)

-We have successfully added binding to the LoginScreenView node.
+We have successfully added binding to the LoginScreenView node!

 ###### Learn how to change logic in controllers and services